adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 As Peter Michaux shows us in [Feature Detection: State of the art browser scripting](http://peter.michaux.ca/articles/feature-detection-state-of-the-art-browser-scripting), the mere presence of an API is not always enough to determine its reliablity.
 This is where feature *testing* comes in.

 Polyfills tend to just detect the presence of an API.
-They do not iron out the bugs or inconsistencies found in different browsers.
+They don't iron out the bugs or inconsistencies found in different browsers.
 Even if they did, they would have to override the original, whereby the override may contain a reference to it.
 This is dangerous and unnecessary.
-Instead, we should use facades as we'll discuss shortly.
+Instead, use facades, which we'll discuss shortly.

-## 3. They intertwine browser and application logic together
+## 3. They intertwine browser and application logic

 As Nicholas Zakas says in [Scalable JavaScript Application Architecture](https://www.youtube.com/watch?v=vXjVFPosQHw), it is important to decouple application and browser logic.
-He states:
+He says:

 > &ldquo;Application logic should be written one way for all browsers in order to keep the code maintainable.
 If you’re using native APIs in your application logic, you can’t help but know what browser is being used because you need to account for browser differences.
 That means your application logic will always need to be updated as new browsers and new browser versions are released. **That’s a recipe for disaster**&rdquo;.

 ## 4. We rarely need need the full API

 We may not need the full API to solve the problem.
-We may not even be *able* to implement a polyfill because there's just no way to do it.
+We may not even be *able* to implement a polyfill because there's just no way to do so.
 This is why context is important.

 We should first look to understand the problem precisely.
 And then solve *that* problem only.
-We rarely need *all* of an API, which is something we'll discuss shortly.
+We rarely need *all* of an API, which I'll demonstrate in a moment.
 With polyfills it's all or nothing.

 ## 5. They come with caveats